Hardware

 Development Notes and Future Plans

-• Separate firmware builds for SDIO and SPI boards will simplify setup.
+• Separate firmware builds for SDIO and SPI boards simplify setup.

 • CM4 carrier boards are increasingly recommended for advanced configurations.